arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-rs485/content.md

 }
 ```

-### RS485 Receiver Sketch
+### Receiver Sketch

-The Receiver Opta™ has the same configuration as Sender Opta™.
-But since it needs to trigger the relays with their corresponding status LEDs based on the received data, we will define such properties and their states handled in an array with other flags.
+The receiver has the same configuration as the sender.
+Still, since it needs to trigger the relays with their corresponding status LEDs based on the received data, it also configures the relays, and built-in LEDs and their states handled in an array with other flags:

 ```arduino
 int idx{ 0 };